biodivdev/dwc-services/README.md

 # dwc-services

-Set of common web services around [DarwinCore library](http://github.com/diogok/dwc).
+This implements a complete API for working with DwarinCore records, from  [dwc-io](https://github.com/biodivdev/dwc-io) and [dwc-analysis](https://github.com/biodivdev/dwc-analsys) libs.

 ### Features

-- Convertion from/to: json, geojson, csv, xlsxa and dwca.
+- Convertion from/to: json, geojson, csv, xlsx and dwca.
-- Validation the occurrences
+- Validation of occurrences
-- AOO/EOO calculation
 - Search on Tapir, Digir and GBIF
 - Common fixes on records
 -- verbatimCoordinates vs decimalLatitude/decimalLongitude